functario/Kapa/.github/instructions/csharp-instructions.md

 - Use ArgumentNullException.ThrowIfNull(argument) for argument validation.
 - Split long method chains into multiple lines for better readability.
 - Use 'is not null' instead of '!= null' for null checks.
+- Do not add using namespaces or full type names already present in GlobalUsings.cs

 - Use 'sut' (System Under Test) as the variable name for the main object being tested.
 - Use AutoFixture.Xunit3 and NSubstitute for test data generation and mocking.
 - AwesomeAssertions and xunit.v3 for unit tests.
 - DisplayName attribute for test methods to provide more descriptive and unique names.
-You cannot change the name onless explicitly asked.
+You cannot change the name unless explicitly asked.
 - All tests methods named like "TestX" where X is an incrementing number.
 - Tests should be independent and not rely on the execution order.
 - Tests should cover both typical and edge cases.